Medicines for diet problems

 These are called laxatives.
 There are different ones that work in different ways:

-- bulk forming laxatives work by swelling up inside your bowel, softening and increasing the amount of stool, which encourages your bowels to open
+• bulk forming laxatives work by swelling up inside your bowel.
+This softens and increases the amount of stool, which encourages your bowels to open

-- osmotic laxatives work by drawing more water into your bowel, making your stools softer and easier to pass
+• osmotic laxatives work by drawing more water into your bowel.
+This makes your stools softer and easier to pass

 Different laxatives have different side effects.